cfilipov/MuscleBook/README.md

 4. Anything that requires a centralized server
 5. Non-strength or muscle related features (running, etc...)
 6. Weight/exercise Goals

-### Note About Artwork

-I got the artwork for the anatomy visualization from [an old DeviantArt post](http://predator5791.deviantart.com/art/Interactive-Muscular-Anatomy-145463634).
-The terms of use are not clear and I have not had any success contacting the artist.
-If you are an artist and want to help contribute, please consider providing similar artwork under a compatible free license.

 ## License